FPGA + Zynq for Graphic Display Circuit

 - Controls FIFO read timing via

-. - Defines FIFO read start (
+FIFORD. - Defines FIFO read start (

-) points (offset by 3). - Disables reading during Vertical Sync (
+rdstart) and end (rdend) points (offset by 3). - Disables reading during Vertical Sync (

-VFP + VSA + VBP
+VFP + VSA + VBP). - Activates

-is active. - Delays
+FIFORDatHCNT = rdstartwhenDISPONis active. - Delays

-by 1 clock cycle to producedisp_enable
+FIFORDby 1 clock cycle to producedisp_enable.

 wire [9:0] rdstart = HFRONT + HWIDTH + HBACK - 10'd3;